 TWC-established emergency exemptions because of urgent, nonroutine circumstances.

+Secured Employment or Returned to Work

+If a claimant indicates that they have obtained employment before a scheduled RESEA appointment, Workforce Solutions Office staff members must submit a WF-42 form to the WFUI coordinator that includes detailed information regarding the claimant’s new employment, including the following:

+employment start date

+Name of the employer

+Claimant’s job title

+Hourly wage

 Out-of-State Claimants

 Claimants who do not live in Texas will not be profiled for RESEA and may be exempted from RESEA participation.
 If a claimant moves out of state after being profiled and assigned an RESEA score, the claimant must call UI Tele-Center staff or Workforce Solutions Office staff to provide the appropriate information about the relocation.